 - You lack packing expertise: To pack up all your things and expect them to make it to your new home without incident is wishful thinking at the least.
 Professional movers and packers know how to pack a large van so their customers’ belongings don’t bump into each other during transit.
 You don’t have that expertise, and neither do your mates.
 Leave the packing to the professionals.

 - You don’t have the money to throw away on expensive van rental: Professional removalists can get the job done quickly, eliminating the need to pay for a rental van for several days or a week while you get the stuff in and out on your own.
 That can run your costs way up, well beyond what you would have paid for a professional in the first place.
-Browse our two men and truck services or for a small move check out our man and a van page for more cost-effective solutions.
+Browse our two men and truck services for more cost-effective solutions.

 - You don’t have the manpower to move an entire van of furnishings: It takes strength and numbers to move a van full of belongings safely.
 Back injuries, pulled shoulder muscles, and other overuse problems may occur if you attempt to do a professional crew’s work yourself.